bidaye-lab/dlc_utilities/proofreading_gui/README.md

     - Since this will not be on the main branch please specify the branch name
     - `git clone -b proofreading-gui <repository-url>`

-3. Create a vertual or conda environment
+3. Create a virtual or conda environment
     - Recommended: `python -m venv .venv`
     - Activate the environment with `.venv/scripts/activate`